 Cardiovascular Thrombotic Events

-To minimize the potential risk for an adverse CV event in patients treated with NSAIDs, the lowest effective dose should be used for the shortest duration possible.
-Physicians and patients should remain alert for the development of such events, even in the absence of previous CV symptoms.
-Patients should be informed about the signs and/or symptoms of serious CV toxicity and the steps to take if they occur.
+To minimize the potential risk for an adverse CV event in NSAID-treated patients, use the lowesteffective dose for the shortest duration possible.
+Physicians and patients should remain alert for the development of such events, throughout the entire treatment course, even in the absence of previous CV symptoms.
+Patients should be informed about the symptoms of serious CV events and the steps to take if they occur.

-Gastrointestinal Effects – Risk Of GI Ulceration, Bleeding, And Perforation
+Gastrointestinal Bleeding, Ulceration, And Perforation

 Almost all meaningful elevations in transaminases were detected before patients became symptomatic.
 Abnormal tests occurred during the first 2 months of therapy with diclofenac in 42 of the 51 patients in all trials who developed marked transaminase elevations.